squid-cache/squid-cache.github.io/Features/BetterStringBuffer/StringNg.rst

 == Architectural overview ==
 Three main classes perform the job
- * {{{SBuf}}} is the public face, and offers access to accessor functions.
+ * {{{SBuf}}} is the public face, and offers access to various manipulation functions.
 It's aimed at efficient manipulation of binary blobs.
- * {{{SBuf::SBufStore}}} performs the (private) low-level work of memory management, implementing !RefCountable
+ * {{{SBuf::SBufStore}}} performs the (private) low-level work of memory management, via the {{{RefCountable}}} framework
- * {{{StringNg}}} uses a SBuf as a backing store, and implements encoding-aware handling of (non-binary) strings, e.g. for unicode etc.
+ * {{{StringNg}}} uses a SBuf as a backing store, and implements encoding-aware handling of (non-binary) strings, e.g. for Unicode etc.

-Instances of SBuf have an N-to-1 relationship with insatnces of SBufStore: one SBufStore holds the data of many strings, possibly overlapping in part or in whole.
+Instances of SBuf have an N-to-1 relationship with instances of SBufStore: one SBufStore holds the data of many strings, possibly overlapping in part or in whole.

 An empty SBuf (equivalent to {{{char * =NULL}}} references no SBufStore.